actor-framework/actor-framework.github.io/_posts/2019-04-24-spotlight-lumicks.md

 to imagine: after all, you don't experience a "thump" whenever you turn on the light, nor do you feel the sunlight pushing you back on a sunny day.
-Yet even light pushes against things a tiny bit, and this is actually used in the vacuum of space to fly spacecraft, using "solar sails".
+Yet even light pushes against things a tiny bit, and this is actually used in the vacuum of space to drive spacecrafts with "solar sails".
 At Lumicks, we harness those tiny forces to push and pull on the cells and molecules that make up your body.
 We can, for instance, "grab" a DNA molecule by its ends and stretch it, and then watch how other molecules land on it to repair damage on the DNA.